ywattenberg/road_segmentation/README.md

 ## Reproduction for the Competition
 After downloading our dataset and the competition dataset and unpacking both into the data folder.
 The path to the competition dataset should be something like `data/ethz-cil-road-segmentation-2023/` with the subfolders `training` and `test`.
-Next one can simply run the `train_our_model.py` file to train the RA-DUCKNet model this will take a long time as we trained for multiple days.
+Next one can simply run the `train_our_model.py` file, setting the `--tmpdir` to the folder containing the `additional_data` folder, to train the RA-DUCKNet model this will take a long time as we trained for multiple days.
 To train the SMP models first use the `smp.py` file with the following options for the specific options:
 ```
 model_name=UnetPlusPlus/DeepLabV3Plus
 encoder_name=efficientnet-b5